awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-external.md

 Type: String
 Valid values: `EC2` \| `FARGATE`
 Required: No
 The launch type on which to run your service\.
 If a launch type is not specified, `EC2` is used by default\.
-For more information, see [Amazon ECS Launch Types](launch_types.md)\.
+For more information, see [Amazon ECS launch types](launch_types.md)\.
 If a `launchType` is specified, the `capacityProviderStrategy` parameter must be omitted\.
 `platformVersion`
 Type: String